-Euthanasia and assisted suicide numbers continued to rise last year in Belgium and in Oregon, according to official reports released last month.
+Euthanasia and assisted suicide numbers continued to rise last year in Belgium and in Oregon, according to official reports released in 2019.

 Belgium’s euthanasia rate increased last year to 2,357 deaths, up from 2,309 in 2017.
 While that’s a small increase from the previous year, it’s more than double the country’s 2010 euthanasia rate of 954.

 The number of deaths by euthanasia, which doctors can administer, has historically grown at a much higher rate than assisted suicide, which people must self-administer.
 But 2018 saw an increase of just 2 percent in Belgium compared to 14 percent in 2017.
 Alex Schadenberg, director of the Canada-based Euthanasia Prevention Coalition, said the slowdown likely is due to recent high-profile investigations of euthanasia cases in the country.
 Earlier this year, the European Court of Human Rights decided to hear the case of Tom Mortier, who said that doctors wrongfully approved his mother’s euthanasia.
 Last year, three Belgium doctors faced a criminal investigation for approving the death of Tine Nys, a woman diagnosed with a mild form of autism.